Skip to main content

 expeditor view on KDS

-If the Expeditor view is not configured for your kitchen, tapping the middle tab will give the Station view
+If the Expeditor view is not configured for your kitchen, tapping the middle tab will give the Station view.

 station view vs expo view